orestropi/P3Networking/README.md

 use make clean to delete all executables

-All tasks 1-4 should be completed fro checkpoint 1
+All tasks 1-4 should be completed for checkpoint 1